Goparaju Ramachandra Rao: World Atheist Conference

 Gora visited several nations in 1970 and 1974.
 He was in touch with the American atheist, Madalyn Murray O'Hair.
 On 5 October 1970, O'Hair mentioned Gora and his Atheist Center on her radio show.
-In 1970, when Gora stopped in United States during his tour, he met O'Hair.
+In 1970, when Gora stopped in the United States during his tour, he met O'Hair.
 They decided that a World Atheist Conference should be held every three years.
 Gora offered to host the first one in 1972.
 O'Hair was not able to attend as her visa was not approved in time.
-The first World Atheist Conference was held on 1972.
+The first World Atheist Conference was held in 1972.
 After the event, Gora published a book in English called Positive Atheism.

 Beef and Pork Party

-Gora first organized Beef and Pork Friendship party in Vijayawada on 15 August 1972, the Silver Jubilee of Indian Independence, there was big commotion and opposition.
+Gora first organized Beef and Pork Friendship party in Vijayawada on 15 August 1972, the Silver Jubilee of Indian Independence.
+There was big commotion and opposition.
 True to his principles, Gora urged for voluntary participation.
-Puri Shakaracharya and some orthodox people violently opposed and threatened to disrupt the function.
-When the matter went up to the Prime Minister Indira Gandhi, The government reacted positively and provided police protection.
-Thousands of people gathered, to witness the beef and pork party.
+Puri Shankaracharya and some orthodox people violently opposed and threatened to disrupt the function.
+When the matter went up to the Prime Minister Indira Gandhi, the government reacted positively and provided police protection.
+Thousands of people gathered to witness the beef and pork party.
 Gora and Saraswathi Gora, who headed the programme, made it clear that it was meant to bring social cohesion.
 Participants were asked to sign in a register.
 Among the hundreds of gatherers, 138 people came forward and ate beef and pork together.
 They included atheists, and even orthodox Hindus, Muslims and Christians.
 When similar programme was held at Coimbatore, Periyar EV Ramaswami and Gora participated.
 In various places including Visakhapatnam, Gudivada and Suryapet, Beef and Pork programmes were held.

 Family

 Gora had nine children.
-Gora got his eldest daughter, Manorama, married to Arjuna Rao, who belonged to the Dalit community In 1949.
-The marriage was held in Sevagram, in presence of Jawaharlal Nehru.
+Gora got his eldest daughter, Manorama, married to Arjuna Rao in 1949.The marriage was held in Sevagram, in the presence of Jawaharlal Nehru.
 The marriage of his eldest son, Lavanam, with Hemalatha, the daughter of Gurram Jashuva, was also held in Sevagram In 1960.
 His eldest son Lavanam, daughter Mythri and another son Vijayam, continued to organise the World Atheist Conference.
 Mythri is the chairperson of Atheist Centre and Vijayam is the current executive director of the Atheist Centre.
 The physician G. Samaram is his son.

 His daughter, Chennupati Vidya, is a social worker.
 She was elected to the Lok Sabha, of the Parliament of India, in 1980 and 1989.